AnssiR66/AlanStdLib/StdLib/readme.txt

   system, for easy editing

 - lib_verbs.i lists all the default verbs needed in gameplay.
-Also commands other than verbs are here, such as 'verbose', 'inventory' and 'about'
+Also commands other than verbs are here, such as 'inventory' and 'about'

 - in labeling parameters in syntax statements, tailored (mnemonic) parameters are used as much as possible to ease up code-reading and